The Big Book (Alcoholics Anonymous): Later editions

+Plain Language Big Book

+On November 1, 2025, Alcoholics Anonymous published Plain Language Big Book: A Tool for Reading Alcoholics Anonymous in paperback and ebook formats.
+According to the press release, this version of the book stands as "a new resource designed to make the Twelve Step recovery program more accessible to individuals who may encounter difficulties comprehending the language of the original text Alcoholics Anonymous, which was first published in 1939."
+The new text, written in plain language for greater accessibility, was reviewed and recommended for publishing by the General Service Conference in April 2024.

 Legacy

 Before the publication of The Big Book, alcoholism in America was viewed largely as it had been in the 19th century.
 The temperance movements of the 19th century and the recent experiment with Prohibition focused on the individual, promoted by "degenerationism, the theory that biological factors, toxic environmental influences or moral vices may trigger a cascade of social, moral and medical problems".
 This theory was a holdover from the pre-Darwinian belief that offspring inherited acquired character traits from their parents.
 The increase in scientific knowledge in the early 20th century led to questions about this view of alcoholics, but the view still dominated for the first 30 years of the century.
 A decisive turn toward seeing alcoholism as a disease was the publication of The Big Book and the founding of A.A.